AdamaJava/adamajava/docs/qpileup/index.md

 input_hdf = Req, path to the hdf file/s that will be merged.

 [view]
-;multi-value for element and group are allowed element = Opt, qpileup data element to view. see [strand summary table](ndex_latest.md#strand-summary). group = Opt, Possible groups [forward, reverse, bases, quals, cigars, readStats]. graph = (Deprecated) Opt, set to true if a html should be created .
+;multi element is allowed, but only one group will be taken. element = Opt, qpileup data element to view. see [strand summary table](ndex_latest.md#strand-summary). group = Opt, Possible groups [forward, reverse, bases, quals, cigars, readStats]. graph = (Deprecated) Opt, set to true if a html should be created .
 Def=false.